f-ds/f-ds.github.io/_posts/2016-04-14-real-vagrant-in-2-minutes-run-ubuntu-or-centos.markdown

 Let's say that the user credentials are vagrant/vagrant, we can connect to the VM also with

-*You could have need for remove existing 192.169.66.6 entries  in the known_hosts file*

 ~~~~~~~~~~~~~~~~
 #/home/fds/work/code$ ssh vagrant@192.168.66.6